Glass students learn traditional glass-blowing and casting, kiln-sculpting and fusing.

 The Glass program emphasizes traditional object making as well as contemporary installation, neon, and experimental processes.

-Ball State's bachelor of fine arts (BFA) in studio art with an emphasis in glass demands mental and physical skills, collaboration, and teamwork.
+Ball State's bachelor's degree in visual arts with an emphasis in glass demands mental and physical skills, collaboration, and teamwork.
 It also necessitates the use of the entire body and full focus of the mind.

 Glass is unlike any other medium.
 Whether opaque, translucent, transparent, or colored, and regardless of the specific techniques, the effects can be breathtaking as you manipulate extreme heat to your individual vision.